Crawling a database

 Default and unique fields

-Using the lists located at the top of the page (still in the Schematab) configure the index with:
+Using the lists located at the top of the page (still in the Schema

-• Default field: content
+- Default field:

-• Unique field: id
+- Unique field:

 The unique field will be used to uniquely identify the documents.
 When crawling the database, those articles that already exist in the index will thus be updated rather than created.